julie-forman-kay-lab/IDPConformerGenerator/docs/first_steps.rst

 examples that users can navigate and reproduce to get used to the software.
 We highly encourage your to run over those examples first.
-You can find the examples inside the ``example/`` `directory <https://github.com/julie-forman-kay-lab/IDPConformerGenerator/tree/main/example>`_ and detailed descriptions also on the :ref:`usage documentation page <Usage>`.
+You can find the examples inside the ``example/`` `directory <https://github.com/julie-forman-kay-lab/IDPConformerGenerator/tree/main/example>`_ and detailed tutorials can be found on the :ref:`usage documentation page <Usage>`.

-But, before you start, we want to briefly clarify the two main processes that you will do with IDPConfGen:
+Before you start, we want to briefly clarify the two main processes that you will do with IDPConfGen:

-*Step 1)* **Create your structural data base.** You will need this database to generate conformers.
+*Step 1)* **Create your structural database.** You will need this database to generate conformers.
 We provide all the commands and facilities required to compile the initial database.
 This database is fully customizable, and can serve several projects or be project specific.
 You can also reutilize it as much